 Fallen Leaves Mass and Feast

 432 Gifford Street

-The St. Kateri Committee is blessed with a 1st Class Relic of St. Kateri Tekakwitha.
-This Relic will be made available with a committee member in the St. Kateri Chapel after the Mass for anyone who would like intercessions through the Relic.
+Our committee is blessed with a 1st Class Relic of St. Kateri Tekekwitha.
+This Relic will be made available after the Mass for anyone seeking intercessions through the Relic.

 The Chapel is located in the room off to the right of the main altar.